NaimAyat/UCLA_CS118/Reading2.md

 * A slot in which exactly one node transmits is said to be a *successful slot*
 * The *efficiency* of a slotted multiple access protocol is defined to be the long-run fraction of successful slots in the case when there are a large number of active nodes, each always having a large number of frames to send
 * When there are N actice nodes, the efficiency of slotted ALOHA is Np(1-p)<sup>N-1</sup>
+##### ALOHA
+* When a frame first arrives, the node immediately transmits it to the broadcast channel
+* If a transmitted frame experiences a collision, the node will immediately retransmit the frame with probability p
+  * Otherwise, the node waits for a frame transmission time
+    * After the wait, the node transmits the frame with probability p, or waits (remaining idle) for another frame time with probability 1 – p
+* Efficiency = 1/(2e) = Half that of Slotted ALOHA. this is the price to be paid for a fully decentralized ALOHA protocol
+##### Carrier Sense Multiple Access (CSMA)
+* *Carrier sensing*: a node listens to the channel before transmitting.
+If a frame from another node is currently being transmitted into the channel, a node then waits until it detects no transmissions for a short amount of time and then begins transmission
+* *Collision detection*: a transmitting node listens to the channel while it is transmitting.
+If it detects that another node is transmitting an interfering frame, it stops transmitting and waits a random amount of time before repeating the sense-and-transmit-when-idle cycle
+##### Carrier Sense Multiple Access with Collision Dection (CSMA/CD)
+* CSMA/CD operation from the perspective of an adapter in a node attached to a broadcast channnel
+  1. The adapter obtains a datagram from the network layer, prepares a link-layer frame, and puts the frame adapter buffer
+  2. If the adapter senses that the channel is idle, it starts to transmit the frame.
+If the adapter senses that the channel is busy, it waits until it senses no signal energy and then starts to transmit the frame
+  3. When transmitting, the adapter monitors for the presence of signal energy coming from other adapters using the broadcast channel
+  4. If the adapter transmits the entire frame without detecting signal energy from the other adapters, the adapter is finished with the frame.
+If, on the other hand, the adapter detects signal energy from other adapters while transmitting, it aborts the transmission
+  5. After aborting, the adapter waits a random amount of time and then returns to step 2